kilonzijnr/instagram-clone/Readme.md

 If you want to contact me you can reach me through vkilonzi05@gmail.com.

 # License
-This project uses an [MIT] License:(https://github.com/kilonzijnr/instagram-clone/blob/master/License).
+This project uses an [MIT]: [License](https://github.com/kilonzijnr/instagram-clone/blob/master/License)

 # Copyright
 Victor Kilonzi (c) 2021.